 This approach provides a more simplified and consistent regulatory treatment of such terminals since it requires them to comply with the same type of requirements as the fixed FSS terminals they are designed to emulate.

+Summary of work conducted within ITU on ESOMPs in the 27.5-30.0 GHz and 17.3-20.2 GHz bands

 ITU-R SG-4 at its meeting on 29 – 30 Sep 2011 in Geneva adopted a draft new Report ITU-R S.2223 The Report identifies the the technical and operational requirements for the operation of ESOMPs in Ka-band FSS networks.

 Cross-border coordination